 Beckham Law: Can I Take Advantage of It?

-It is not difficult to have heard of the Beckham Law on more than one occasion, even if you don’t follow the current football or legislative news, since the controversy surrounding this law when it was approved was remarkable.
+It is not difficult to have heard of the Beckham Law on more than one occasion, even if you don’t follow the current football or legislative news since the controversy surrounding this law when it was approved was remarkable.
 Here’s what the Beckham Act is all about, what changes it has undergone since 2004 and who is eligible today.

 What is the Beckham Law?

 The Special Displaced Workers Regime, the original name of the Beckham Act, was approved in 2004 in Spain with the aim of boosting the national economy by attracting executives and qualified personnel from abroad.
-The incentive was that, under that regime, the displaced workers who changed their tax residence to Spain would have a tax reduction in their Spanish Income tax (IRPF).
+The incentive was that, under that regime, the displaced workers who changed their tax residence to Spain would have a tax reduction in their Spanish Income-tax (IRPF).
 Specifically, it allowed them to be taxed as non-residents at the general rate of 24% instead of 43%.

-What began as an idea to attract brains from all over the world became a perfect formula for Spanish soccer clubs to sign the best players on the planet since, with this law, their taxes would be much lower than in others Countries with football tradition.
+What began as an idea to attract brains from all over the world became a perfect formula for Spanish soccer clubs to sign the best players on the planet since, with this law, their taxes would be much lower than in others Countries with a football tradition.
 It was popularly called the Beckham Law because one of the first to take advantage of it was the English galactic.